Gregory94/LaanLab-SATAY-DataAnalysis/docs/README.md

 The sequences that need to be removed or checked needs to be placed in the adapters.fa file, which can be opened using the command **xdg-open ~/Documents/Software/BBMap/bbmap/resources/adapters.fa**.
 Enter each sequence by starting with a > symbol followed by a name of the sequence (this can be anything you want).
 The next line contains the literal sequence.
-Start the following sequence in the same way on the next line without any blank lines (see the adapters.fa file for an example).
+Start the following sequence in the same way on the next line without any blank lines.

 If you want to run all the software packages manually, please check the [SATAY_Users_Notes](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/master/docs/satay_analysis_notes.md).